The-Balthazar/BrewWikiGen/README.md

                 'This would appear as a bullet point in the trivia section.', 'As would this.',
             },
-        },
+            Balance = "This unit is mad OP because it's the only way I can get an er", },
     }
     ```
-    If you don't have such a document, you can remove the field or set it to `false`.
+    If you don't have such a document, you can remove the `ExtraData` field or
+    set it to `false`.

 * `WikiOptions` contains the following bool-ish options: